ftlabs/channel-status-notifier/README.md

 # Adding this to your channel

 Invite the app to your public or private channel.
+For a private channel you will have to manually type out the channel name as auto complete will not be available e.g #<private channel name>

 ```
 /invite @channel_status_notifi